PrestaShop/docs/modules/sample-modules/extend-product-page.md

 This example will add a `TextType` input on each `Combination` of a `Product`.
 A complete working example and implementation is available in our [example-module repository](https://github.com/PrestaShop/example-modules/tree/master/demoproductform).

-## Add a custom Tab to Product Page
+## Add a custom tab to the product page

 {{< minver v="8.1.0" >}} introduced a new feature: custom tabs on the product page.